 - In the second line, check the box next to "User Defined Parameter Names".
 (This will cause the window to change again.) - Make sure to UNCHECK the box labeled "Use Origin C" at the lower left side of the window. - Erase everything in the "Parameter Names" space.
 Now, type in your own set of parameters.
-For example, "w, A, p, B", which could represent the angular frequency, the amplitude, a phase shift, and a constant offset respectively, if you were to use the function $y = A\sin(wt+p) + B$ .
-Note that the offset "B" allows for an error in locating V = 0 (which is pretty common).
+For example, "w, A, p, B", which could represent the angular frequency, the amplitude, a phase shift, and a constant offset respectively, if you were to use the function y = Asin(wt+p) + B. Note that the offset "B" allows for an error in locating V = 0 (which is pretty common).
 The phase "p" offset similarly allows for an error in locating t = 0, which is also pretty common; - Next, click on the large white space for the formula/expression.
 Enter only the right-hand side of the desired equation.
-In this case, type "y = A\sin(w\t+p) + B".
+In this case, type "y = Asin(wt+p) + B".
 Note that multiplication must be indicated explicitly by an asterisk.
-Also, make sure that your independent variable matches what you type in your equation (the independent variable in the equation above is 't'). - Now, go to the "Action" menu and select "Fit".
-Note: If ORIGIN asks you which data set to use, be sure to click the button labeled "Active Data Set"; - In the new window, enter rough values for each of your four parameters.
+Also, make sure that your independent variable matches what you type in your equation (the independent variable in the equation above is 't'). - Go to the "Action" menu and select "Fit".
+Note: If ORIGIN asks which data set to use, be sure to click the button labeled "Active Data Set". - Now, select "Options" from the top and click "Control" from its drop down menu.
+In this window you will change the weighting procedure from "None" to "Instrumental".
+This will weigh the most well known data points more heavily in your fit. - Return to the Action menu and select Fit again.
+In this window, enter rough values for each of your four parameters.
 Note that ORIGIN needs some reasonable starting values to begin the fit.
+It will then iteratively adjust these values to minimize the error of the fit. - In the new window, enter rough values for each of your four parameters.
+Note that ORIGIN needs some reasonable starting values to begin the fit.
 It will then iteratively adjust these values to minimize the error of the fit. - Click the "100 Iter."
 Button at the bottom of the window (the values you entered should change).
 Click again as needed. - 5.
 You will now get ORIGIN to output your fit results. - Click "Done" in the lower right and the fit should appear along with a box with fitted parameters' information (including the uncertainty of each parameter). - 6.
 Format your graph. - Include title.
 Click on "T" in "Tools" toolbar to add a textbox. - Label axes with title and units.
-Double-click on generic title to edit. - Add units to fitted parameters.
+Double-click on generic title to edit.

+• Add units to fitted parameters.